OLC-LOC-Bioinformatics/ftir_renamer/README.md

 ```
 -f
-The absolute path to the folder containing the .spc files
+The absolute path to the folder containing the .spc files.
+Note that either this folder or its parent must contain an Excel file named FTIR.XLSX
+that contains all the required metadata for renaming.
 ```

 ### Running